Biometix/biometix.github.io/getting_started/cli.md

 + Download the run script into your working directory.
 + Create a folder named `data` under your working directory and put your input images in this folder.
++ Create a folder named `input` under `data` folder just created, and put your iris images in this folder.
 + Run the command provided (You might need to give it execution permission).